VincentByrne/labMoviesApp/README.md

 *Popular Movies Page**: Browse movies that are currently popular *Top Rated Movies Page*: View highest rated movies on TMDB *Add Review Page**: Write reviews for movies that you have added to your favourites list.
 *Actor Details Page*: View actor biography and information - can't navgate yet.
+*Actors/people page*: view a wide range of actors.
+*Favouite actors page*: view a list of favourited actors

 ## Technical Stack
 - **React 18** with TypeScript